sdv-dev/RDT/CONTRIBUTING.rst

 3. Create a branch in this repository using the naming convention issue-[issue-number]-[transformer-name] (eg. issue-123-address-transformer).
 4. Implement the Transformer class.
-5. Run the ``validate_transformer_code_stye`` function described in the :ref:`Code Style` section and fix the reported errors.
+5. Run the ``validate_transformer_code_stye`` function described in the `Code Style`_ section and fix the reported errors.
 6. Implement Unit Tests for the Transformer.
 7. Run the ``validate_transformer_unit_tests`` function and fix the reported errors.
-8. Run the ``validate_transformer_integration``funtion and fix the reported errors.
+8. Run the ``validate_transformer_integration`` function and fix the reported errors.
 9. If required, implement the `Dataset Generators` for the new data type.
-This is described in the :ref:`Creating Dataset Generators` section.
+This is described in the `Creating Dataset Generators`_ section.
 10. Run the ``validate_transformer_performance`` function and fix any errors reported.
     If there are no errors but performance can be improved, this function should be used for reference.
 11. If this transformer is expected to help preserve relationships in the data, run the ``validate_transformer_quality`` function.
 If the quality is too low, make the necessary enhancements to the transformer.
-12. If the quality tests fail because there is no dataset for the transformer's data type, follow the steps in the ::ref:`Adding a Dataset` section to add a real world dataset containing the new data type to the quality tests.
+12. If the quality tests fail because there is no dataset for the transformer's data type, follow the steps in the `Adding a Dataset`_ section to add a real world dataset containing the new data type to the quality tests.
 13. Run the ``validate_pull_request`` function as a final check and fix any errors reported.
 14. After all the previous steps pass, all the new and modified files can be committed and pushed to github, and a Pull Request can be submitted.
-Follow the steps in the :ref:`Pull Request Guidelines` section to submit your Pull Request.
+Follow the steps in the `Pull Request Guidelines`_ section to submit your Pull Request.

+.. _Pull Request Guidelines:

 Pull Request Guidelines
 -----------------------